-Since publishing our last drought plan in 2018, we have reviewed the supply options, taking into account operational changes, maintenance work and environmental agreements with
+Since publishing our last drought plan in 2018 we have reviewed our supply options, taking into account operational changes, maintenance work and environmental agreements with the Environment Agency.
+We have added clarity where required and considered further measures in the event of an extreme drought, in line with the guidance.